albertzak/node_adt/Readme.md

 * Cannot read `Date`, `Time`, or `Datetime` columns
 * ADT is read-only
 * External index files are not used
-* Tests are written against a database file which unfortunately I can't share.

 ## Acknowledgements